ECronin1973/WSAA-Project/README.md

 #### c.
 UPDATE (PUT)
 **Functionality:**
 - Updates an existing record by id with the provided JSON payload.
-- earches for the record with the specified id and updates its fields.
+- Searches for the record with the specified id and updates its fields.
 **Error Handling:**
 - Returns a 404 status code with a "Record not found" message if the record does not exist.
 **Response:**